 Don Cherry (trumpet)

 Club Montmartre, Copenhagen

 Released (in 2017) as Copenhagen Live 1964 on Hat Hut Records (Switzerland) hatOLOGY 665.

 Tracks 2, 4 and 5 previously released on Albert Ayler Philology (Italy) W 88 and Albert Ayler Live In Europe 1964 - 1966 Landscape (France) LS2-902 and Landscape 902 (CD).

-Tracks 1-6 included in the 2004 release of Holy Ghost on Revenant Records (US) RVN 213.
+Tracks 1-6 released (in 2002) as The Copenhagen Tapes on Ayler Records (Sweden) aylCD-033 and included in the 2004 release of Holy Ghost on Revenant Records (US) RVN 213.